A Timeless History

 The Sorority’s 100th birthday was celebrated in its birthplace, Washington, D.C., at the 2008 International Conference, with Past International President Barbara A. McKinzie beginning the second term of her reign with the theme “Extraordinary Service Program (ESP) with emphasis on becoming more knowledgeable and understanding of our sorority documents.
 At the 2010 International Conference, the incoming International President, Carolyn House Stewart, JD, unveiled the new theme “Alpha Kappa Alpha’s Global Leadership Through Timeless Service Initiatives” with 2010-2014 programs requiring Alpha Kappa Alpha to work “SMART.”
 Each initiative is Strategic, Measurable, Attainable, Relevant and Transferable for enhanced impact.
 Gamma Delta Omega’s first undertaking at working ”SMART” was to form a charitable arm, Twenty Pearls, Inc., which will enable us to increase funding and render greater service to mankind.

-In Charlotte, NC, our current International President, Dorothy Buckhanan Wilson, LHD, unveiled the 2014-2018 International Program that will focus on Launching New Dimensions of Service℠.
+In 2014 in Charlotte, NC, then current International President, Dorothy Buckhanan Wilson, LHD, unveiled the 2014-2018 International Program that will focus on Launching New Dimensions of Service℠.
 Members of Alpha Kappa Alpha Sorority will have an opportunity to address community needs with programs in five target areas:Educational Enrichment, Health Promotion, Family Strengthening, Environmental Ownership and Global Impact.
 Alpha Kappa Alpha Sorority will expand its community presence as a result of these initiatives, which include International Community Impact Days and our signature enrichment program, ASCEND Youth Enrichment Program℠.

 Since 2016 Gamma Delta Omega has grown stronger in its outreach within Portsmouth and surrounding areas community.
 In 2017, 22 new members were welcomed into the chapter.
 Currently, Gamma Delta Omega has members serving on both International and Regional committees.
 It has received a proclamation from the City of Portsmouth for Heart Health Month for its Pink Goes Red initiative and stands as the first chapter in the Mid-Atlantic Region to host a “Pink Rally” for Breast Cancer that generated local news attention, as well as the first chapter to host a “Pink Hat Luncheon” for Breast Cancer Awareness in the City of Portsmouth.
 In 2019, the chapter raised more than $10,000 for the HBCU Day of Giving campaign.
 The chapter continuously brings awareness to Refugees in America and was one of a few chapters who supported refugee students who came to the United States to attend school at Hampton University after being displaced by Hurricane Dorian.
 In 2018, Dr. Glenda Glover, International President, introduced her theme “Exemplifying Excellence Through Sustainable Service” with serving with Excellence being the key component.
 Each chapter is charged with 5 targets to implement: HBCU for Life: A Call to Action, Women’s Healthcare and Wellness, Building Your Economic Legacy, The Arts, Global Impact, and the Signature Program #CAP℠.
 Gamma Delta Omega looks forward to continuously being a viable part of its community.
 We anticipate additional growth with our community partners and being a resource to those in need of our service, as we strive to Serve with Excellence.